scranfor/scanner/README.md

 Print a hardware vendor summary based on MAC address OUIs.
 Will be printed last on the console, but listed first in the written file specified by -w.

-## -v
-Verbose output.
-With this switch output will print devices excluded by OUI with -x or by MAC with -X.
-Non-verbose output does not print these devices.
-Using verbose output is recommended.

 ## -w <write_file>
 The file to write the output to.
 If not given, output to stdout only.